halliwell2046/web-sprint-challenge-advanced-css-and-intro-js/README.md

 4. What is the purpose of using functions in code?

+functions are code that can be used over and over again, a functions does something i.e. calls data, calculates date, etc.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions